Stable minimal hypersurfaces in $\mathbf{R}^5$: Notation and Conventions

-where $F_t^*g$ is the pullback metric under $F_t$, $H_{F_t}$ is the mean curvature of the immersion $F_t$, $\nu_{F_t}$ is the unit normal vector field to $F_t$, and $\cH^n_h$ is the $n$-dimensional Hausdorff measure with respect to the metric $h$.
-In particular, the unit sphere in $\R^{n+1}$ has positive mean curvature with respect to the outward unit normal.
+where $F_t^*g_X$ is the pullback metric under $F_t$, $H_{F_t}$ is the mean curvature of the immersion $F_t$, $\nu_{F_t}$ is the unit normal vector field to $F_t$, and $\cH^n_h$ is the $n$-dimensional Hausdorff measure with respect to the metric $h$.